-Farm. -A place of agricultural production for commercial purposes which has annual sales of agricultural products of one thousand dollars (\$1,000) or more.
+Farm (coastal).
+A place of agricultural production for commercial purposes which has annual sales of agricultural products of one thousand dollars (\$1,000) or more.
 For the C-APZ zoning district, the farm shall consist of all parcels owned (in either total or partial fee ownership) by the same owner of the property upon which a farmhouse is located.
 A farm shall consist of no less than all contiguous properties under common ownership.
+Non contiguous property may constitute a separate farm when determined to be a wholly independent farming operation, as evidenced by such factors as independent types of bona fide commercial agricultural production, the history of such agricultural production on the property, and the long term capital investment in independent farming operations and infrastructure (such as fencing, processing facilities, marketing mechanisms, and agricultural worker housing).

-Farm Equipment and Supplies Sales (land use). -This land use consists of the retail sale, rental, or repair of agricultural machinery, equipment, and supplies for use in soil preparation and maintenance, the planting and harvesting of crops, and other operations and processes pertaining to farming and ranching.
+Farm Equipment and Supplies Sales (land use).
+This land use consists of the retail sale, rental, or repair of agricultural machinery, equipment, and supplies for use in soil preparation and maintenance, the planting and harvesting of crops, and other operations and processes pertaining to farming and ranching.

-Farm Operator.
+Farm Operator (Coastal).
 The farm operator is the property owner or lessee who makes the day to day management decisions for the agricultural operation and is directly engaged in the production of agricultural commodities on the property.

-Farm tract. -All contiguous legal lots under a common ownership within a C-APZ zoning district.
-No -more -than one Agricultural Dwelling Cluster may -be -permitted -per farm tract, whether -it contains a single farmhouse or in a combination of a farmhouse and one or two intergenerational homes.
+Farm tract (coastal).
+All contiguous legal lots under a common ownership within a C-APZ zoning district.
+No more than one Agricultural Dwelling Cluster may be permitted per farm tract, whether it contains a single farmhouse or in a combination of a farmhouse and one or two intergenerational homes.